Test-Time Detoxification without Training or Learning Anything

 We run our experiments on open-ended generation with pretrained models.
 Since these models have not undergone safety alignment, they are more likely to produce toxic language when given provoking inputs.

-\paragraph{Experimental Setup} We closely follow the experimental setup of \citet{dexperts}.
+\paragraph{Experimental setup.} We closely follow the experimental setup of \citet{dexperts}.
 Given an open-ended input text, we let the model generate 20 tokens using stochastic decoding (temperature~$> 0$) over $M$ trials.
 The toxicity of each completion is measured by the Perspective AI API \citep{perspective_ai}, which returns a score in $[0,1]$ (0 = non-toxic, 1 = maximally toxic).
 Because the Perspective API changes over time \citep{pozzobon}, we rerun all baselines and recompute their toxicity scores.
 Models are queried at temperature 0.1 for $M = 3$ trials; see Section~\ref{sec:discussion} for the discussion.

-A high temperature makes evaluations of $\Phi$ unstable by increasing stochasticity in model continuations.
-To limit instability in the gradient updates that arises solely from decoding noise—which is beyond the control of our method—we use temperature 0.1 and $M = 3$ trials.
-See Section~\ref{sec:discussion} for further discussion.

-\paragraph{Metrics} For each prompt, we compute three metrics over $M$ trials: \textit{maximum toxicity}, \textit{mean toxicity}, and \textit{toxicity rate}, where the latter is the probability that at least one of the $M$ completions has toxicity greater than 0.5.
+\paragraph{Metrics.} For each prompt, we compute three metrics over $M$ trials: \textit{maximum toxicity}, \textit{mean toxicity}, and \textit{toxicity rate}, where the last is the fraction of prompts for which at least one of the $M$ completions has a toxicity score above 0.5.
 Reducing toxicity, however, often comes at the cost of diminished coherence in the generated text.
-To assess generation quality, we measure \textit{fluency perplexity} using a larger model from the same family (e.g., Llama 3.1-70B used to assess Llama 3.1-8B).
+To assess generation quality, we measure \textit{fluency perplexity} using a larger model from the same family (e.g., Llama 3.1-70B for evaluating Llama 3.1-8B).
 The use of a same-family reference model (e.g., rather than a single global perplexity model) is motivated in Appendix~\ref{app:global-ppl}.
 We report averages of each metric across all prompts in a dataset.
-For all metrics, lower values are better.
+For all metrics, lower is better.

-\paragraph{Benchmarks} We consider the benchmarks: AttaQ \citep{attaq}, BOLD \citep{bold}, and RealToxicityPrompts (RTP) \citep{rtp}.
+\paragraph{Benchmarks.} We consider the benchmarks: AttaQ \citep{attaq}, BOLD \citep{bold}, and RealToxicityPrompts (RTP) \citep{rtp}.
 For RTP, we use only the ``challenging'' subset, since the base toxicity in AttaQ, BOLD, and the non-challenging portion of RTP are already low.
 Using a challenging subset enables a more sensitive assessment of detoxification.
 The resulting datasets contain 1402, 23679, and 1199 prompts, respectively.

-\paragraph{Models} We evaluate detoxification on several models of varying sizes that have not been typically examined in prior work.
+\paragraph{Models.} We evaluate detoxification on several models of varying sizes that have not been typically examined in prior work.
 We focus on GPT-2 Large (774M) \citep{gpt2} for comparison with previous studies and also evaluate Gemma 2-2B \citep{gemma}, Qwen3-4B \citep{qwen3}, and Llama 3.1-8B \citep{llama3}.